bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 16, 2008

-Distance: 20.8 km
+Distance: 20.8 km (12.9 mi)

-Cumulative Elevation Gain: 1250 m
+Cumulative Elevation Gain: 1250 m (4101 ft)

 North of Radium, a 24-kilometre forest service road ends at the trailhead for Diana Lake, and presiding over the lake sits The Judge.
 Although the lake appears to be a popular destination, few people seem to scramble up the mountain.

 After an hour-long drive up the rough road, we parked alongside a few cars at the trailhead.
 At the start, the trail had deteriorated in spots, having been badly eroded by water.
-Unwittingly, we passed the turnoff and continued hiking for a couple of hundred metres before realizing it.
+Unwittingly, we passed the turnoff and continued hiking for a couple hundred metres before realizing it.
 Given the boot prints we saw, this is probably a common error.
 The guidebook gives little detail as to where to leave the main trail but if you reach a broad, stony drainage, you've gone too far.
 We retraced our steps to a cairn and headed up a side trail.

 After hiking 6.2 km, we reached Diana Lake.
 However, we inadvertently took a trail that leads to a cabin.
 The owner immediately confronted us and asked us to leave the area.
 He directed us to the trail that runs along the lakeshore.

 Past the lake, the trail is less defined and even with flagging, we had trouble staying on it.
-Once we reached Whitetail Pass, however, there was no getting lost: we needed only to follow the ridge to the summit.
+Once we reached Whitetail Pass, however, there was no chance of getting lost: we needed only to follow the ridge to the summit.

 The grade steepened when we hit orange talus.
 The white rock above it is great for scrambling but ends too soon.
 Although the view from the summit was fine, there are no nearby major peaks.
 The Bugaboos were too far away to study.

-After a half-hour stay on the summit we came back down the trail.
+After a half-hour stay on the summit, we came back down the trail.
 At the lake we stopped to talk to three guys who had camped there.
 Two of them had tried to climb The Judge but turned back at the summit block.
 As one explained it, he was “chicken.”
-They said two other guys tried as well but turned back when they reached the gully below the summit.
+They said two other guys tried as well, but turned back when they reached the gully below the summit.
 The Judge is likely to rebuff hikers, but for scramblers, it is an enjoyable moderate scramble with no exposure.

 The trailhead